Naomi3nba/Excel_Project_Data_Analytics/README.md

 # 📊 Data Analytics Dashboard

-**Questions to Analyze**

-To understand the data science job market, I asked the following:

-📌 **Are data analysts in demand, and what is the median data analyst salary by country?**
+## 🔴 Define the Question:

+Main Question:

+**How can I make an informed decision about pursuing a career in the data field based on median salary, country, and job type?**

+Secondary Questions:

+- What is the average salary for different data-related positions by country?
+- What are the most common job type (full-time, remote) for these roles?
+- Which platforms are most commonly used to find data-related jobs?
+- How many data-jobs postings were available in 2023 by country?

-**🔧 Tools Used**:  Advanced Excel functions like XLOOKUP, FILTER, MAPS.
+## **🔧 Tools Used**:  Advanced Excel functions like XLOOKUP, FILTER, MAPS.

 This project is an interactive Dashboard on Excel that analyzes the demand in the Data Analytics and Data Science sector, using advanced Excel tools, it visualizes key insights such as: